“This means an incredible amount” – Brighton graduate wins fashion award

-Fashion Design with Business Studies graduate Ella Hall has picked up the accessories prize at Graduate Fashion Foundation’s (GFF) 2020 Awards.
+In September 2020, Fashion Design with Business Studies graduate Ella Hall picked up the accessories prize at Graduate Fashion Foundation’s (GFF) 2020 Awards.

-The socially distanced ceremony on Tuesday night (22 September) was streamed live from SamsungKX in London and brought to an end Graduate Fashion Week, which featured work from a number of new alumni from Brighton’s School of Art and coincided with London Fashion Week.
+The socially distanced ceremony was held on 22 September and was streamed live from SamsungKX in London and brought to an end Graduate Fashion Week, which featured work from a number of new alumni from Brighton’s School of Art and coincided with London Fashion Week.

 Ella Hall, who studied BA(Hons) Fashion Design and Business Studies, won the Accessories Award, sponsored by YKK, which challenged applicants to bring a modern and directional approach to the category.
 The Class of 2020 were all affected by the coronavirus lockdown and the lack of access to studio spaces, and Ella was blown away by the accolade.

 Ella said: “It means an incredible amount to me.
 Like many other fashion students this year I sat in my bedroom day and night putting my pieces together, sleeping (somewhat) and sewing, all in the same room.